04/12/2019 Amendment approved by Chancellor

 - one member whose primary concerns are in nonscientific areas, and

 - one individual who is not employed by or otherwise officially affiliated with the university and who is not part of the immediate family of a university employee.

-- If the Institutional Review Board regularly reviews research protocols that involve a vulnerable category of subjects, such as children, prisoners, pregnant women, or handicapped or mentally disabled persons, the Institutional Review Board will include one or more individuals whose background is in protecting the welfare of these subjects.
+- If the Institutional Review Board reviews research protocols that involve a vulnerable category of subjects (e.g. children, prisoners, persons with disabilities), the Institutional Review Board will include one or more individuals with professional expertise regarding the protection of these subjects.

-- The vice president for research or his/her designee and the compliance director will be ex-officio non-voting members of the Institutional Review Board.
-A representative from the Office of the University General Counsel will serve as a non-voting consultant to the Institutional Review Board as necessary.
+- The vice president for research or designee and the director of Research Integrity and Compliance are ex-officio non-voting members of the Institutional Review Board.
+A representative from the Office of the University General Counsel serves as a non-voting consultant to the Institutional Review Board as necessary.

 - The Institutional Review Board may, in its discretion, invite individuals with competence in special areas to assist in the review of issues which require expertise beyond or in addition to that available on the Institutional Review Board.
 These individuals will be non-voting members.
 Such non-voting members may include, but not be limited to, expert consultants external to the university and/or additional representatives of the university.

 - The Institutional Review Board will assure complete and adequate review of research activities involving human subjects, and will be able to determine the acceptability of proposed research in terms of institutional commitments and regulations, applicable law, and standards of professional conduct and practice.

 - No member of the Institutional Review Board will participate in the initial or continuing review of any project in which the member has a conflicting interest, except to provide information requested by the Institutional Review Board.